New Jersey Elder Law Attorneys

 Financial abuse can happen to anyone at any time.
 However, older individuals are particularly vulnerable for a number of reasons.
 Age-related issues such as dementia can have a negative impact on one’s ability to think clearly and make decisions, making them easier to exploit.
 In addition, older people who have accumulated a lifetime of savings and investments are often targeted by people looking to make a quick buck.
 If the elder person does not have family or a trusted friend to help make important financial decisions, individuals with malicious intentions often take advantage of them, befriending them, gaining their trust, and stealing their money.
 This can be avoided by working with the elder to establish an estate plan that will prevent problems later.
 In addition, recognizing some of the common signs of elder financial abuse can help family members and loved ones to take proactive steps to protect the elder’s finances.
 The following are common signs of elder financial abuse:

-- Unpaid bills: Oftentimes, an elderly person will give money to someone, thinking he or she is using it to pay bills, only to realize later that the person was pocketing the money.
+- Unpaid bills: Oftentimes, an elderly person will give money to someone, thinking they are using it to pay bills, only to realize later that the person was pocketing the money.
 This person is usually a con artist posing as a family member or trusted friend.

 - Notices from landlords or mortgage companies: If the mortgage or rent has not been paid because the elder loved one trusted someone to handle their expenses, this is often a sign of elder financial abuse.

-- Bank or credit card statements that show overdue payments: Another example of financial elder abuse is if it is discovered that the elder has poor credit, despite being unaware of every opening of credit cards that are in their name.
+- Bank or credit card statements that show overdue payments: Another example of financial elder abuse is discovering that the elder has poor credit, despite being unaware of every opening of credit cards that are in their name.

 - Unexplained financial transactions: If there are financial transactions for which the elder is unaware, this may be a sign of elder abuse.
 Examples may include transfers of funds, unexplained account withdrawals, and large credit card purchases that the elderly person did not make.